What are commuter benefits?

 Pretax purchasing

-Many cities and states allow workers to purchase their public transportation cards, tokens or passes with pretax income.
-Some companies also provide subsidies to their employees who use public transportation and purchase these passes to help reduce the cost further.
+Allow workers to purchase their public transportation cards, tokens or passes with pretax income.
+You can also provide subsidies to employees to reduce costs further.

 Carpooling perks

-You can offer perks to employees who choose to carpool together.
-For example, you could give a monthly fuel allotment to groups who regularly commute to work together and help organize carpooling groups for your employees.
+Offer special perks to employees who choose to carpool.
+For example, you could give a monthly fuel allotment to people who regularly commute to work with another employee.
+To help increase participation, consider creating a system to help organize carpooling groups for your employees.

 Remote work